kengoldfarb/pin-it-node/README.md

 ### Getting the pinId
 (for pin removal)
 It's easy to grab from the html of the board.
 Look for the href in the ```.pinImageWrapper``` class.
 If you are viewing a pin, the pinId is the number in the url.

+### Board Category
+There is a limted number of categories that Pinterest lets you choose from:
+"Animals", "Architecture", "Art", "Cars & Motorcycles", "Celebrities", "Design", "DIY & Crafts", "Education", "Film", "Music & Books", "Food & Drink", "Gardening", "Geek", "Hair & Beauty", "Health & Fitness", "History", "Holidays & Events", "Home Decor", "Humor", "Illustrations & Posters", "Kids", "Men's Fashion", "Outdoors", "Photography", "Products", "Quotes", "Science & Nature", "Sports", "Tattoos", "Technology", "Travel", "Weddings", "Women's Fashion", and "Other"

+### Board Privacy
+Boards can be 'Public' or 'Private'.
+Insert one of those two as strings when creating or updating a board.

 ## Advanced Options